Bruceychen/shell_tools_for_mac/README.md

 # shell_tools_for_mac
-some shell tools on personal Macbook
+Shell tools on my personal MacBook.

-All works on macOS Monterey v12.5.1
+Everything is running on macOS Monterey v12.5.1.